yuqiii-wang/KnowledgeNotes/languages/cpp/optimization/practices.md

 ## `noexcept`

 Compiler uses *flow graph* to optimize machine code generation.
-A flow graph consists of what are generally called "blocks" of the function (areas of code that have a single entrance and a single exit) and edges between the blocks to indicate where flow can jump to. `Noexcept` alters the flow graph (simplifies flow graph not to cope with any error handling)
+A flow graph consists of what are generally called "blocks" of the function (areas of code that have a single entrance and a single exit) and edges between the blocks to indicate where flow can jump to. `noexcept` alters the flow graph (simplifies flow graph not to cope with any error handling)

-For example, code below using containers might throw `std::bad_alloc` error for lack of memory, and compiler needs attaching `std::terminate()` when error was thrown, hence adding complexity to flow graph.
-Remember, there are many errors a function can throw, and error handling code blocks can be many in a flow graph.
-By `noexcept`, flow graph is trimmed.
+For example, code below using containers might throw `std::bad_alloc` error for lack of memory, adding complexity to flow graph.
+There are many errors a function can throw, and error handling code blocks can be many in a flow graph.
+By `noexcept`, flow graph is trimmed such that only `std::terminate()` is invoked when error throws.
 ```cpp
 double compute(double x) noexcept {
     std::string s = "Courtney and Anya";